gabrielmcoelho/textEditor/README.md

   width: 800px;
 }
 ```
-Then, instantiate a new editor passing the selector of the container:
+Then, instantiate a new editor using the selector you want:
 ```js
 var myEditor = new looqEditor('#myCustomId');
 ```